The Complexity of Network Satisfaction Problems for Symmetric Relation Algebras with a Flexible Atom: Introduction

 One of the earliest approaches to formalise constraint satisfaction problems over infinite domains is based on \emph{relation algebras}~\cite{LadkinMaddux,HirschAlgebraicLogic}.
 We think about the elements of a relation algebra as binary relations; the algebra has operations for intersection, union, complement, converse, and composition of relations, and constants for the empty relation, the full relation, and equality, and is required to satisfy certain axioms.
 Important examples of relation algebras are the Point Algebra, the Left Linear Point Algebra, Allen's Interval Algebra, RCC5, and RCC8, just to name a few.

+{ The most important computational problems related to relation algebras that have been studied are called \emph{network satisfaction problems (NSPs)}.
+A finite network is given in which the nodes are linked via the elements of a fixed relation algebra.
+Then the computational task of the NSP for this relation algebra is to decide whether the network satisfies a strong notion of consistency with respect to the laws of the fixed relation algebra.
+Such NSPs for a finite relation algebra can be used to model many computational problems in temporal and spatial reasoning ~\cite{Duentsch,NebelRenzSurvey,Qualitative-Survey}. }

-The so-called \emph{network satisfaction problem} for a finite relation algebra can be used to model many computational problems in temporal and spatial reasoning ~\cite{Duentsch,NebelRenzSurvey,Qualitative-Survey}.
-In 1996, Robin Hirsch~\cite{Hirsch} asked the \emph{Really Big Complexity Problem (RBCP)}: can we classify the computational complexity of the network satisfaction problem for every finite relation algebra?
+More than two decades ago, \cite{Hirsch} asked the \emph{Really Big Complexity Problem (RBCP)}: can we classify the computational complexity of the network satisfaction problem for every finite relation algebra?
 For example, the complexity of the network satisfaction problem for the Point Algebra and the Left Linear Point Algebra is in P~\cite{PointAlgebra,BodirskyKutzAI}, while it is NP-complete for all of the other examples mentioned above~\cite{Allen,NebelRenz}.
 There also exist relation algebras where the complexity of the network satisfaction problem is not in NP: Hirsch gave an example of a finite relation algebra with an undecidable network satisfaction problem~\cite{Hirsch-Undecidable}.
 This result might be surprising at first sight; it is related to the fact that the representation of a finite relation algebra by concrete binary relations over some set can be quite complicated.
 We also mention that not every finite relation algebra has a representation~\cite{LyndonRelationAlgebras}.
 There are even non-representable relation algebras that are symmetric~\cite{Maddux2006}; a relation algebra is \emph{symmetric} if every element is its own converse.

+{ A simple condition that implies that a finite relation algebra $\mathbf{A}$ has a representation is the existence of a so-called \emph{flexible atom}~\cite{Comer1984,Maddux1982}.
+A flexible atom is an element of $\mathbf{A}$ that is maximally unconstrained in its interaction with other elements of the relation algebra; the formal definitions can be found in Section~\ref{section:prelim}.